br1ckmann/project-template/README.md

     *Assets are all non-coding related files that you might want to save in your repo.
 These can include, e.g., pictures for your readme.md or PDFs*
     - `config/`
     *Any configuration file used for setting up experiments or training models.*
-    *It is good practice to save model configurations or parameters for iteration in separate YAML files.
+    *It is good practice to save configurations or parameters for iteration in separate YAML files.
 We'll touch upon this in the sample scripts.*
     *Getting into writing YAML scripts is super easy and will keep your code nice and clean (as we like it).*
     - `data/`
     *This is the only folder where you are going to store data (csv, pickle, or other).*